hirwajeaneric/Java-Hibernate-RMI/README.md

-# 22026-StudentManagementSystems
+# Java-Hibernate-RMI
- This is another sample Jdbc project
+ This is an RMI HIBERNATE Project.